 It’s not often that a product does exactly as advertised, but the hype is real.

 Saucony’s PWRUN+ midsole is springy and responsive.
 This new midsole looks more similar to Adidas Boost.
 The TPU pellets are larger and shinier than they used to be when it was called EVERUN.

-The Triumph 17 is designed for long easy or recovery runs and that’s what it does best.
+The Triumph 17 is a shoe designed for long easy or recovery runs and that’s what it does best.
 Runs over 12 miles at lower speeds is where the shoe shines the most.